![]() |

 You can book online in either direction at the Czech Railways website www.cd.cz.
 Change the Czech flag to the UK one for English.

-Booking usually opens 60 days before departure, although this can shrink to less than 60 days for dates immediately after the mid-June & mid-December timetable changes.
-There is absolutely no need to book further ahead that this, you can usually find the cheapest fares even booking just weeks ahead and there will be places available even on the day.
+Booking usually opens 60 days before departure, although this shrinks to less than that for dates after the mid-December timetable changes.
+There is absolutely no need to book further ahead that this, you can usually find cheap fares even booking weeks ahead and are usually places available even on the day.

 Tip: Click More options then Connection parameters then Connections and tick the Direct connections only box.